b2evolution/b2evolution/readme.md

 ## GitHub

-This version of b2evolution comes from the i7 branch on GitHub.
+This version of b2evolution comes from the "i7" (currently "master") branch on GitHub.

 All bug fixes and all new code are made available through GitHub before being packaged as releases.
-If you are interested in cutting-edge vesions, we recommend you [follow us on GitHub](https://github.com/b2evolution/b2evolution).
+If you are interested in cutting-edge versions, we recommend you [follow us on GitHub](https://github.com/b2evolution/b2evolution).